mbrkhrdt/mbrkhrdt/README.md

 ### Hi there 👋
 I'm Michael, a developer from Brooklyn, NY.
 I make iOS Apps in Swift, and most of my other projects involve JavaScript of some sort.
+While my primary programming languages are Swift and JavaScript, I also have experience with C# and Java.

 ![Michael's Stats](https://github-readme-stats.vercel.app/api?username=michaelburkhardt&show_icons=true&count_private=true&theme=dark)